lionxuan888/lionxuan888.github.io/_posts/2017-02-06-javaMemoryModel.md

 1. The Java Memory Model defines the behavior of volatile and synchronized, and, more importantly,

-ensures that a correctly synchronized Java program runs correctly *on all processor architectures*.
+ensures that a correctly synchronized Java program runs correctly *on all processor architectures*;

 2. The Java Memory Model was an ambitious undertaking;